johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-20-static-web-apps-cli-node-18-could-not-connect-to-api/index.md

 I experienced this when moving from Node.js 16 to Node.js 18.
 A dependency of the Static Web Apps CLI; the [wait-on](https://github.com/jeffbski/wait-on) library which waits for endpoints to become available, was impacted by the new behavior.
 [With Node.js 18 this is broken](https://github.com/jeffbski/wait-on/issues/137).

 A fix to the overall issue was released in [v1.1.4 of the Static Web Apps CLI](https://github.com/Azure/static-web-apps-cli/releases/tag/v1.1.4).
 Unfortunately, it caused performance issues with the proxy server.
 [This post shows you how to work around this issue](../2024-06-18-static-web-apps-cli-improve-performance-with-vite-server-proxy/index.md).
-If you'd like to work around the issie with v1.1.3 or earlier, read on.
+If you'd like to work around the issue with v1.1.3 or earlier, read on.

 ## The workaround for v1.1.3 or earlier